aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 A low scan interval (e.g. 10 seconds) will ensure that the Cluster Autoscaler responds as quickly as possible when pods become unschedulable.
 However, each scan results in many API calls to the Kubernetes API and EC2 Auto Scaling Group or EKS Managed Node Group APIs.
 These API calls can result in rate limiting or even service unavailability for your Kubernetes Control Plane.

 The default scan interval is 10 seconds, but on AWS, launching a node takes significantly longer to launch a new instance.
-This means that it’s possible to increase the interval without significantly increasing overall scale up time.
+This means that it's possible to increase the interval without significantly increasing overall scale up time.
 For example, if it takes 2 minutes to launch a node, changing the interval to 1 minute will result a tradeoff of 6x reduced API calls for 38% slower scale ups.

 ### Sharding Across Node Groups

 The Cluster Autoscaler can be configured to operate on a specific set of Node Groups.
-Using this functionality, it’s possible to deploy multiple instances of the Cluster Autoscaler, each configured to operate on a different set of Node Groups.
+Using this functionality, it's possible to deploy multiple instances of the Cluster Autoscaler, each configured to operate on a different set of Node Groups.
 This strategy enables you use arbitrarily large numbers of Node Groups, trading cost for scalability.
 We only recommend using this as a last resort for improving performance.

 The Cluster Autoscaler was not originally designed for this configuration, so there are some side effects.
-Since the shards do not communicate, it’s possible for multiple autoscalers to attempt to schedule an unschedulable pod.
+Since the shards do not communicate, it's possible for multiple autoscalers to attempt to schedule an unschedulable pod.
 This can result in unnecessary scale out of multiple Node Groups.
 These extra nodes will scale back in after the `scale-down-delay`.

 ```
 metadata: